openframeworks/ofBook/16_memory/chapter.md

 }
 ```

+**[BD: Maybe it would be more wise to say "what owns" rather than "who owns".
+I left everything as "who" but I think it could be a bit confusing for the reader.]**

-who is now the owner of that memory? ofApp? object?
-The ownership defines among other things who is responsible for deleting that memory when it's not used anymore, now both ofApp and object have a reference to it, if ofApp deletes it before object is done with it, object might try to access it and crash the application, or the other way around.
-In this case it seems logical that ofApp takes care of deleting it since it knows about both object and the pointer to int a, but what if we change the example to :
+Who is now the owner of that memory? ofApp? object?
+The ownership defines. among other things, who is responsible for deleting that memory when it's not used anymore.
+Now both ofApp and object have a reference to it, if ofApp deletes it before object is done with it, object might try to access it and crash the application, or the other way around.
+In this case it seems logical that ofApp takes care of deleting it since it knows about both object and the pointer to int a, but what if we change the example to:

 ```cpp